Toll Milling Gold Stock in the Atico Valley in Peru

 Anthony Balic is a Chartered Professional Accountant who has worked with publicly listed Canadian and US resource companies for the past 10 years.
 He is currently the CFO of Goldgroup Mining Inc. and he was part of the finance team that brought their Mexican gold mine into commercial production.
 Prior to this position, he was a Senior Manager at Deloitte LLP in Vancouver, where he specialized in assurance and advisory for publicly traded mining companies.

-Jose Luis Garcia Yrivarren — General Manager Operations in Peru
+Jose Luis Garcia Yrivarren — General Manager of Operations in Peru

 Jose Luis Garcia Yrivarren was previously employed at Peru’s largest private gold processing company.
 The firm produced 79,966 ounces of gold in 2014 through its gold milling facility located in the Chala district.
 During his tenure, Yrivarren was responsible for the organization and formalization of mineral feed purchases as well as overseeing the business’ mineral supply chain, which is secured through satellite receiving stations dispersed among the established gold production districts in southern Peru.